 Auto liability insurance – You’ll probably need commercial auto insurance if you own or lease vehicles under a company name or if your personal auto insurance doesn’t cover the business activities you carry out with your vehicle.
 Otherwise, your existing auto insurance policy should be enough.

 Workers’ compensation – If you have employees working under you, nearly all states require you to take out a workers’ compensation insurance policy to cover the costs of workplace illnesses or injuries among your staff.
 With Thimble, you can get monthly or on-demand Plumbers Liability Insurance, with the option to add Business Equipment Protection to any monthly plan.
 All you have to do is click “Get A Quote” or download the Thimble mobile app.
 After that, it takes less than a minute to purchase the protection you need.
-You’ll instantly get your policy and a Certificate of Insurance (COI) in your inbox—so simple in comparison to the rest of your daily duties!
+You’ll instantly get your policy and a Certificates of Insurance (COI) in your inbox—so simple in comparison to the rest of your daily duties!

 Turn your pipe dream into a reality